simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-basics-of-cybersecurity/index.en.md

 Being cautious about what websites are visited, what links are clicked, and what information is shared online can help prevent [**social engineering attacks**](https://simeononsecurity.com/articles/understanding-social-enginnering-attacks-and-how-to-prevent-them/) and other types of **cyber threats**.
 Cybercriminals often use [**phishing emails**](https://simeononsecurity.com/articles/what-is-a-common-indicator-of-a-phishing-attempt/) or **fake websites** to trick users into revealing sensitive information or downloading malware.

-It is recommended to only visit trusted websites, to avoid clicking on suspicious links or pop-ups, and to never share personal or financial information online unless you are certain that the website is legitimate.
+It is recommended to only visit trusted websites, to avoid clicking on suspicious links or pop-ups, and to never share personal or financial information online unless you're certain that the website is legitimate.

 By following these best practices, you can significantly reduce your risk of falling victim to cyber threats.
 However, it is important to stay vigilant and to continuously educate yourself on the latest **cybersecurity threats** and best practices.